nimcurse/nimcurse/README.md

-# PixTorm
+# NimCurse

-**PixTorm** is an experimental terminal UI rendering engine built on [Notcurses](https://github.com/dankamongmen/notcurses), designed for high-performance, shader-inspired visuals in text-based environments.
+**NimCurse** is an experimental terminal UI rendering engine built on [Notcurses](https://github.com/dankamongmen/notcurses), designed for high-performance, shader-inspired visuals in text-based environments.

 ---